rachitsgh/Rule-Engine-With-AST/README.md

 ## Data Storage

-Define the choice of database for storing the above rules and application metadata.
+The choice of database for storing the above rules and application metadata.
 MongoDB is a suitable choice for its flexibility and JSON-like documents.

 ### Schema Example